 I sing songs that caress my heart.
 They are musical prayers.

-Now I walk in beauty, beauty is before me, beauty is behind me, above and below me can only be good for me, and anyone else who sings it.
+Now I Walk in Beauty, can only be good for me, and anyone else who sings it.

 Help me ground and root in the place within me where only I can go, the place only I can know are not the exact words of Chloë Goodchild’s On the Other Side of Here, but that is what it means to me.
 We sing it faster.